Introduction to Workload Identity | Teleport

 tshwith Workload Identity to issue SVIDs to users.

-- AWS Roles Anywhere: Configuring AWS to accept Workload ID certificates as authentication using AWS Roles Anywhere.
+- AWS Roles Anywhere: Configuring AWS to accept Workload Identity certificates as authentication using AWS Roles Anywhere.

+- AWS OIDC Federation: Configuring AWS to accept Workload Identity JWTs as authentication using AWS OIDC Federation.

+- GCP Workload Identity Federation: Configuring GCP to accept Workload Identity JWTs as authentication using GCP Workload Identity Federation.

 Other resources